DivisiBULL/predicting-seasonal-flu/README.md

 Predicting seasonal flu using multi-iterative classification models

 # Repo Guide

-The main work of this project takes place in [Vaccine_Classification.ipynb]().
 This README will briefly describe my process and findings.
 For more information visit the notebook

+The main work of this project takes place in [Vaccine_Classification.ipynb](https://github.com/DivisiBULL/predicting-seasonal-flu/blob/main/Vaccine_Classification.ipynb).
+Note: This likely will not render in github.
+This is an error on the side of github and I can't do anything about it.
+Visit [NBViewer](https://nbviewer.org/github/DivisiBULL/predicting-seasonal-flu/blob/main/Vaccine_Classification.ipynb) to be able to visit the entire notebook

+There is also a presentation located under the PDFs folder [link](https://github.com/DivisiBULL/predicting-seasonal-flu/blob/main/PDFs/presentation_flatiron_phase_3_project.pdf)

 # Business Understanding